xinghua-qu/xinghua-qu.github.io/_pages/about.md

 Recent News
 ======
+- One paper accepted by ICML-2025 as spotlight (acceptance rate=2.6%).
+Paper title: Improving Zero-Shot Adversarial Robustness in VLMs by Closed-form Alignment of Adversarial Path Simplices.
 - One paper accepted by ICLR-2025.
 (You Only Sample Once: Taming One-Step Text-to-Image Synthesis by Self-Cooperative Diffusion GANs)
 - As the tech lead and main contributor, our speech to speech LLM trained using Reinforcement Learning has been released on [Doubao](https://apps.apple.com/cn/app/%E8%B1%86%E5%8C%85-%E5%AD%97%E8%8A%82%E8%B7%B3%E5%8A%A8%E6%97%97%E4%B8%8Bai%E5%8A%A9%E6%89%8B/id6459478672) [豆包](https://www.doubao.com/chat/) before Chinese New Year.
 - One paper accepted by AAAI-2025.